Rational partition models under iterative proportional scaling: Preliminaries

 \begin{definition} For a matrix $A$ of the form \eqref{eq:PartitionMatrix}, the \textbf{column weight} of the $j$-th column is number of times the column is repeated and is denoted $c_j\in \Z_+$. \end{definition}

-For a matrix $A$ defining a partition model, let $\bar{A}$ denote the $n\times \bar{m}$ matrix obtained by removing all repeated columns.
+For a \multipart matrix $A$, let $\bar{A}$ denote the $n\times \bar{m}$ matrix obtained by removing all repeated columns.
 This is then a \textbf{$k$-way quasi-independence model}.
 In fact what we call partition models can also be thought of as $k$-way quasi-independence models with repeated columns.
 We refer the reader to \cite{CS20} for more information on the MLE of 2-way quasi-independence models.

 We are able to apply the iterative proportional scaling algorithm as described in the next section to a partition model $\mathcal{M}_{A}$ in order to estimate the maximum likelihood of a data vector in $\mathbb{R}_{+}^{m}$.
 These are in fact the only integer matrices defining log-linear models for which we can apply the classical IPS algorithm.